dustin10/VichUploaderBundle/Resources/doc/index.md

 ## Usage

-VichUploaderBundle try to handle file uploads according to a combination of configuration parameters and annotations.
+VichUploaderBundle tries to handle file uploads according to a combination of configuration parameters and annotations.
 In order to have your upload working you have to: